BillJr99/BillJr99.github.io/_posts/2020-02-24-githubclassroom.md

 ![Creating a GitHub Organization](/media/2020-02-24-githubclassroom/classroom-new-org.gif)

-## Creating a new Classroom
+## Step 2: Creating a new Classroom

 ![Creating a New Classroom](/media/2020-02-24-githubclassroom/classroom-new-classroom.gif)

-## Setting Up Your Roster and TA Access
+## Step 3: Setting Up Your Roster and TA Access

 ![Setting Up the Class Roster Including TA Access](/media/2020-02-24-githubclassroom/classroom-roster-and-tas.gif)

-## Creating an Assignment
+## Step 4: Creating Assignments

 If you specify a starter code repository, that repository will be copied into each student's repository when they accept the assignment.
-This is useful for instructions, boilerplate materials, FAQ materials, and rubrics.
-You can even push to the student repositories as a grading mechanism.
-I tend not to do this, so as to avoid posting grading information to a potentially public forum, but it's useful for private repositories.

-I suggest that you do **not** make students administrators on these accounts, so that they can not modify their sharing settings on the repository.
-This helps ensure that they do not accidentally make their repository public.

 You can specify a deadline as well.
 If you do this, the Classroom Assistant tool will download the repository as it was at that time.
 No commits after the deadline will be seen.
+You can even push to the student repositories as a grading mechanism.
+I tend not to do this, so as to avoid posting grading information to a potentially public forum, but it's useful for private repositories.
 In addition to creating an individual assignment, you can create a group assignment.
 When students accept an assignment, they will be able to organize into a team of up to N students (a number you can specify).
 You can also re-use existing groupings to keep teams together.

+**Pro Tip**: I like to create boilerplate “starter” assignments to house my instructions and starter work.
+This way, I can focus instead on evolving the assignments!
+This is useful for instructions, boilerplate materials, FAQ materials, and rubrics.

+**Pro Tip**: I suggest that you do **not** make students administrators on these accounts, so that they can not modify their sharing settings on the repository.
+This helps ensure that they do not accidentally make their repository public.

+**Pro Tip**: The repository names will start off with the name of the assignment (i.e., ``assignment1-ABC123``).
+I like to set my assignment names/classroom names/assignment prefixes with the current semester/year (``csta-spring-2020-assignment1``).

 ![Creating a New Assignment](/media/2020-02-24-githubclassroom/classroom-new-assignment.gif)